SAP/WebClientDevGuide/README.md

 ```

-## Implementing the WebClient Bridge
+## Implementing the Web Client Bridge

 There are two technical limitations with the `window.sapcai.webclientBridge` object to consider when implementing the bridge:

-1. The `window.sapcai.webclientBridge` object must be present in your web application _before_ the WebClient is loaded
+1. The `window.sapcai.webclientBridge` object must be present in your web application _before_ the Web Client is loaded
-2. Any changes to that object (for example changing its implementation dynamically) are _not_ considered by the WebClient after the fact anymore
+2. Any changes to that object (for example changing its implementation dynamically) are _not_ considered by the Web Client after the fact anymore

 ### Straight Forward Case
-This means that if you have a web app, where you can define the bridge implementation object before the WebClient is loaded and you don't have the requirement to change its implementation dynamically, you're good with the straight forward implementation approach.
+This means that if you have a web app, where you can define the bridge implementation object before the Web Client is loaded and you don't have the requirement to change its implementation dynamically, you're good with the straight forward implementation approach.

 Somewhere in your startup code, just define the object: